header-bg.png

 Our relationship with the natural world as humans is complicated, to say the least.
 We all yearn to feel connected to something greater than ourselves — something which explains why we’re here and what our purpose is.
 For this artist, nature is that answer.

 Art is a powerful way to move its viewers in a deep and meaningful way.
-It can stir empathy, connection, and new perceptions of the world around us.
+It stirs empathy, connection, and new perceptions of the world around us.
 And our perceptions inform our behaviors.
 If our perceptions of the natural world impact how we interact with it, and art changes our perceptions, then

 Artist Biography